void

 Český svět,20.7.1917

-Mladočeši is mentioned indirectly when pubkeeper Palivec tells detective Bretschneider that he serves whoever pays up, and that he didn't care at all if it was a Muslim, anarchist, Turk or a Young Czech who killed Erzherzog Franz Ferdinand.
+Mladočeši is mentioned indirectly when pubkeeper Palivec tells detective Bretschneider that he serves whoever pays up and that he doesn't care at all if it was a Muslim, anarchist, a Turk, or a Young Czech who killed Archduke Franz Ferdinand.

 Background

-Thereafter the Social Democrats and the Agrarian Party made inroads into their electoral base, and the party lost much of its influence.
-The leading politician in the history of the party was Kramář.
-The party's official newspaper was Národní listy, to which Jaroslav Hašek contributed many short stories.
-At the 1911 election to Reichsrat they achieved 9.8 per cent of the votes in Bohemia and had 14 representatives.
+After that, the Social Democrats and the Agrarian Party made inroads into their electoral base, and the party lost much of its influence.
+The leading politician in the history of the party was Karel Kramář.
+The party's official newspaper was Národní listy, to which Jaroslav Hašek contributed many short stories in the early years of his writing career.
+At the 1911 election to Reichsrat, they achieved 9.8 per cent of the votes in Bohemia and had 14 representatives.

 Quote(s) from the novel